All subjects are taught by Christian teachers who aim to provide students with a holistic education from a Biblical perspective.

 Language is one of God’s gifts to mankind.
 Language is the indispensable tool for all thought and learning.
 The primary purpose of the study of English in the early years is to establish firm foundational skills in speaking, listening, reading and writing – the literacy skills essential for success in all areas of learning.

 In alignment with the Australian Curriculum, the concepts covered within the Mathematics’ curriculum are: Number & Algebra, Measurement & Geometry and Statistics & Probability.
 The Proficiency strands are the names of the actions that the students are encouraged to engage in and develop.
 These include: Understanding, Fluency, Problem Solving and Reasoning.
-Imaths is the program currently used within the Junior School which aims to promote and develop these concepts and proficiencies through providing students with real life scenarios through which they can apply and develop their growing skills and competencies.
+Targeting Maths and Maths Plus are the programs mainly used within the Junior School and aim to promote and develop these concepts and proficiencies by providing students with real life scenarios through which they can apply and develop their growing skills and competencies.

 God created people to experience, enjoy and respond to His creation.
 Being made in the image of God, we also have a desire and ability to be creative in various ways.
 Through the Arts program, children are guided into opportunities to develop their individual gifts and talents and to learn to appreciate God’s gifts in others.